NainikaSai09/recipe-time-analysis/README.md

 A one-sided permutation test was used because:

-* It makes no assumptions about the data distribution (important because minutes is highly skewed).
+* It makes no assumptions about the data distribution

 * Shuffling the group labels simulates a world where step count does not matter, directly aligning with our null hypothesis.